-You could also call it the Universal Ski Crampon.
-With the option to mount it independently from the actual binding, the ION crampon can be used with any tech binding.
-Of course, if you use it with the ION it's even easier: just slide the included receptors under the toe pieces and screw them in.
-And with its unique corded attachment system, it can be installed or removed easily with one hand.
-In addition, demonstrating that G3 thought of everything, the crampon features a humped profile so your boot can drive it into the snow even while using your risers.
-Finally, it’s shiny.
+In addition to being a fantastic accessry to the ZED and ION bindings, the G3 ION ski crampons could be called the universal crampon due to their second, 'direct to ski' mounting option.
+Of course, if you use it with the ION, it's even easier-- just slide the included receptors under the toe pieces and screw them in.
+With its unique corded attachment system, the ION ski crampons can be installed or removed easily with one hand.
+G3 wanted to prove that they always think of everything, so the crampon features a humped profile to allow your boot to drive it into the snow even while using your risers.
+Last but not least, it’s shiny!
+Look good and grip even better with the G3 ION ski crampons.

 Comes in 85mm, 105mm, and 130mm widths to fit any ski.